Hugo Sperrle: Spanish Civil War

-The Condor Legion supported the Nationaists in the Battle of Bilbao and played a large role in defeating a Republican offensive in the Battle of Brunete, near Madrid.
+The Condor Legion supported the Nationalists in the Battle of Bilbao and played a large role in defeating a Republican offensive in the Battle of Brunete, near Madrid.
 In attacking airfields, using the flak battalion on the front line, and committing the 20 Bf 109 fighters in the fighter escort role the Nationalists gained air superiority over the 400-strong Republican Air Force.
 The Nationalists destroyed 160 aircraft for the loss of 23.
 Sperrle's men routed eight battalions of infantry and large numbers of tanks in the close air support and interdiction role.
 From this point on, the Legion possessed general air superiority and the flexibility to transfer rapidly to other fronts to support the land war.

 Returning north, In August and September 1937 Sperrle's legion assisted Franco's victory at the Battle of Santander with only 68 aircraft—none of the Brunete losses had been replaced.
 The Republican reportedly lost 70,000 men captured.
 For the remainder of September the German command focused on the Asturias Offensive which ended the War in the North.
 Sperrle lost 12 aircraft and 22 men killed, amounting to 17.5 percent of his strength.
 The attacks, which faced opposition from only 45 Republican aircraft were effective and imposed up to 10 percent losses on some Republican infantry formations.
 Republican commander Adolfo Prada later stated the bombing had buried entire units in rubble.

 In late 1937, Sperrle fought against the interference of Wilhelm Faupel, one of Adolf Hitler's advisors in Spanish affairs.
 The dispute became so damaging, Hitler removed both men from their positions.
 Sperrle transferred command of the Condor Legion to Generalmajor Hellmuth Volkmann and returned to Germany on 30 October.
 On 1 November 1937 Sperrle was promoted to General der Flieger.